-Gestalt Therapy Brisbane has been re-accredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by TEQSA (Tertiary Education Quality Standards Agency) for an additional period of 7 years as at March 2014.
+Gestalt Therapy Brisbane is accredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by the Tertiary Education Quality Standards Agency (TEQSA).

-Higher Education accreditation was granted to GTB in 2008 by the Office of Higher Education, Queensland Education Department for a period of 5 years.
-In January 2012 this accreditation was transferred to the national body, TEQSA (Tertiary Education Quality and Standards Agency).
+Higher education accreditation was granted to GTB in 2008 by the Office of Higher Education, Queensland Education Department.
+In January 2012 this accreditation was transferred to the national body, TEQSA.

-The Tertiary Education Quality and Standards Agency (TEQSA) is Australia’s regulatory and quality agency for higher education.
-TEQSA’s primary aim is to ensure that students receive a high quality education at any Australian higher education provider.
-To find out more about TEQSA follow the link http://www.teqsa.gov.au/
+The Tertiary Education Quality and Standards Agency is Australia’s independent national quality assurance and regulatory agency for higher education.
+The purpose of TEQSA is to protect student interests and the reputation of Australia’s higher education sector through a proportionate, risk-reflective approach to quality assurance that supports diversity, innovation and excellence.
+To find out more about TEQSA follow the link http://www.teqsa.gov.au.

 Graduate Certificate in Gestalt Therapy

-The broad aims of the Graduate Certificate in Gestalt Therapy are twofold.
-Firstly, to introduce students to the principles and practice of Gestalt and its application to counselling, psychotherapy, group and organisational work and secondly, to provide a theoretical base from which students can pursue further Gestalt therapy studies.
+The Graduate Certificate in Gestalt Therapy accredited by TEQSA aims firstly, to introduce students to the principles and practice of Gestalt therapy and its application to counselling, psychotherapy, group and organisational work and secondly, to provide a theoretical base from which students can pursue further Gestalt therapy studies.

 Master of Gestalt Therapy

-GTB students and graduates can seek professional association membership as student members, intern members, provisional members or clinical members of PACFA (Psychotherapy and Counselling Federation Australia).Graduates and students of Gestalt Therapy Brisbane have qualifications that enable them to apply directly for membership of PACFA.
+GTB students and graduates can seek professional association membership with PACFA as student members, provisional members or clinical members.
+See PACFA eligibility requirements.
 Once a member of PACFA, GTB trained Gestalt therapists will be eligible to apply to join the College of Psychotherapy within PACFA.

 For more information on GANZ, PACFA or other organisations go to our Gestalt Therapy Links page.